-1. What is “registration” and what is “accreditation”?
+1. What is “registration of personnel” and what is “registration to meetings”?

 All personnel of the Permanent Missions/Observer Offices and specialized agencies, as well as their families and household employees, have to be registered with the Protocol and Liaison Service so that their information can be processed and communicated in a timely manner to the Host Country.

-· You are a member of a delegation attending a temporary meeting or a meeting with UN senior officials;
+· You are a member of a delegation attending an official UN meeting or a meeting with UN senior officials;

 · You are a full time member of the mission/office personnel – diplomatic or clerical.